yevgalis/webpack-react-starter/README.md

 # Usage
 ### `npm install`
-Install all dependencies before starting to work on a project.
+Install all dependencies before you start working on a project.

 ### `npm start`
 Start project on a local server (**`http://localhost:1337/`**)